 I tried to register for a camp, but was told I’m on the wait list.
 What does that mean?

-Once a camp has filled, participants are put on a wait list based on the order their registration request was placed.
-As spaces become available (whether through expansion of camps at the site, or in the event someone drops the camp) participants will be notified in the order they appear on the wait list and will be given 24 hours to confirm the spot is still desired.
+Once a camp has filled, participants are put on a wait list based on the order their registration request was received.
+As spaces become available (whether through expansion of camps at the site, or in the event someone drops the camp), participants will be notified in the order they appear on the wait list and will be given 24 hours to confirm the spot is still desired.
 If we do not hear from you within 24 hours, we will move on to the next person.
 Please ensure that you keep your email and contact information up to date for this purpose.